WeakAuras/WeakAuras2/README.md

 * Preset and user-defined animations
 * Custom side-effects such as chat announcements or sounds
 * Grouping, which allows multiple displays to be positioned and configured at the same time
-* CPU optimizations such as conditional loading/unloading of displays
+* CPU optimizations such as conditional loading/unloading of displays, modularity, and prevention of full aura scanning
 * Powerful customization options, such as animation paths, on-show/on-hide code, and custom triggers, for Lua-savvy users

 To open the options window, type `/wa` or `/weakauras` into your chat and hit enter or use the LDB feed.

 ## Extending WeakAuras 2

-* [WeakAuras StopMotion](https://www.wowace.com/addons/weakauras-stop-motion): This addon adds a new region type to WeakAuras that allows for stop motion animations.
+* [WeakAuras_StopMotion](https://www.wowace.com/addons/weakauras-stop-motion): This addon adds a new region type to WeakAuras that allows for stop motion animations.
 Stop Motion textures contain each frame of the animation as a separate image.
 The addon ships with a number of animations and it supports custom textures.
 * [SharedMedia](https://www.wowace.com/addons/sharedmedia) for more bar textures.
 * [SharedMediaAdditionalFonts](https://www.wowace.com/addons/shared-media-additional-fonts) for more fonts.
 * [ColorPickerPlus](https://mods.curse.com/addons/wow/colorpickerplus) for a better version of the WoW color picker that includes class color templates and a copy and paste function.